 Download the RKE binary

-From your workstation, open a web browser and navigate to our RKE Releases page.
-Download the latest RKE installer applicable to your Operating System and Architecture:
+From your workstation, open a web browser and look up the latest available RKE release.
+You can click on the release notes link to go straight to that release or manually navigate to our RKE Releases page and download the latest available RKE installer applicable to your operating system and architecture:

 - Linux (Intel/AMD):